 Meditation training grants sufficient control of the mind to enable a practitioner to consciously switch on the affiliation network.
 The typical behavior of an individual, when love takes control of the nervous system, is recorded in culture and literature.
 The system inhibits negative emotions.
 It suppresses the emotions of anger, irritability, jealousy and rudeness.
 The needs of the object take priority over one's own needs.
 Suspicion of the intentions of the object of love are stilled.
 The emotions of vengeance and comparison are stilled, giving way to forgiveness of past wrongs.
 Pleasure is not derived from put downs.
 Greater energy is granted to persist in helping the loved one.
 The initiation of the love network in compassion training creates a powerfully positive attitude.

-In the self compassion process, the practitioner looks at herself from the outside by imagining herself as a separate individual.
+Self Compassion Training In the self compassion process, the practitioner looks at herself from the outside by imagining herself as a separate individual.
 Without judgment or resistance, she allows herself mental space to be herself.
 She focuses on her own suffering.
 She imagines the guilt she feels about a wrong judgment, which caused an accident.
 Her own pangs of guilt have been largely stilled through meditation.
 The frustration and the drive to escape unavoidable guilt are further stilled.
 With self compassion, she is filled with a desire to comfort and soothe herself.

 of continually punishing herself for not being good enough, she